 Rylee Main serves as the Executive Director of the Lake Pepin Legacy Alliance.
 Her primary goals for the organization include achieving a habitat and water quality restoration project in Lake Pepin that is supportive of both science-based objectives and community values, and enhancing the capacity of local communities upstream from Lake Pepin to reduce sediment and nutrient loads.
 Rylee graduated from the University of Minnesota’s Humphrey School of Public Affairs with a Master’s degree in Public Policy, focused on Science, Technology and Environmental Policy, and has completed environmental policy and community engagement projects with the Lower Minnesota River Watershed District, the Freshwater Society, and the Environmental Law and Policy Center.
 For Minnesota Conservation Federation, Rylee serves as treasurer and primary representative to the Minnesota Environmental Fund.

-Aurora Toth, Senior Vice President Brand Services at Bluestem Brands, develops customer-centric marketing strategies, and serves as a thought leader to drive the marketing strategy and positioning of new brands that Bluestem Brands acquires.
-She leads brand marketing, digital marketing, market research, PR, partnerships and programs.
-Toth brings more than 30 years of branding and marketing experience to Bluestem Brands, encompassing several corporate leadership roles as well as consultant work on customer insight and marketing strategies for startup companies and agency clients.
-Toth served as vice president Brand Marketing at Carlson, vice president of Marketing for Christopher & Banks Corp, vice president of Corporate Development/Innovation, and vice president of Marketing at The Musicland Group/Best Buy.
-She has worked in brand marketing roles at Supervalu, Inc., the Toro Company and Procter & Gamble.
-Toth holds a Masters in Business Administration from the Carlson School of Management at the University of Minnesota and a Bachelor of Arts from Miami University in Ohio.
+Aurora Toth is a branding and marketing executive who brings more than 30 years of experience to the Board, encompassing several corporate leadership roles as well as consultant work on customer insight and brand marketing strategies for clients.
+Toth served as Senior Vice President Brand Services at Bluestem Brands, where she led brand marketing, digital marketing, market research, PR, partnerships and programs.
+Toth has also served as vice president Brand Marketing at Carlson Hotels, vice president of Marketing for Christopher & Banks Corp, vice president of Corporate Development/Innovation and Marketing at The Musicland Group/Best Buy.
+She has worked in brand marketing roles at Supervalu, Inc., the Toro Company and began her career at Procter & Gamble in Cincinnati, OH.
+Toth holds a Masters in Business Administration from the Carlson School of Management at the University of Minnesota and a Bachelor of Arts in zoology from Miami University in Oxford, Ohio.

 Managing Consultant, IBM